The Number One Way Leaders Get Derailed

 So next time you are offended, take these four action steps:

-- Forgive the other person and let it go.
-This is literally what the Greek word apoluo.
+4. Forgive the other person and let it go.
+This is the literal meaning of the Greek word apoluo.
 It means: “to set free, to release, to pardon a prisoner or release a debtor.”
 As someone once said, “holding a grudge is like drinking poison and expecting the other person to die.”

 Effective leaders have learned to overlook offenses.
 They are mindful of Solomon’s admonition: “The discretion of a man makes him slow to anger, and his glory is to overlook a transgression.”
 (Proverbs 19:11)